top of page

 Made for long use and the life gathered around it.

+Rugged beauties by design.
 Woven on looms that move slow and steady, each piece begins with cotton dyed and prepared by hand, then worked into form by artisans who know the rhythm of it.

 They are made to move—from journey to journey, from the beach to the bed, from one room to the next.
 Thrown over a shoulder, folded at the foot of a bed, carried out into the air and back again.